 - network with visiting businesses

-- relax in our Bonds café, adjacent to our sun terrace
+- relax in Bonds café, adjacent to our sun terrace

-Our recent graduates progress to roles in financial analysis, management, public administration and accountancy in organisations across the world, such as:
+Our recent graduates have progressed to roles in financial analysis, management, public administration and accountancy in organisations across the world, such as:

 - The Government of Pakistan